Akeilee/Akeilee.github.io/README.md

 # Projects

 The projects below were created during my time at university. <br />
-Clicking on the picture will take you to its respective repository/playable game link. <br /> Each project's repository details a list of features and keybinds used. <br />
+Clicking on the picture will take you to its respective repository/playable game link.
+Each project's repository details a list of features and keybinds used.
 <br />